 Getting to Bayonne

 The city of Bayonne is very well connected and the train station is quite central.
 Apparently there are free bicycles on loan and I think the city offers a free shuttle service as well.
 You’ll be surprised to know that Bayonne even has its own airport.
+If you like to get to the beach while you’re nearby, Biarritz is a short drive away.

 I think we drove in to Bayonne through the A63 and found a parking garage near the station.
 Sometimes paying for parking in a garage is just quicker and easier (although then you do have to navigate the garage and find the elusive pay stations etc.).
 If you’re coming into Bayonne from a northerly direction or from the train station, you’ll most likely walk over the beautiful Saint-Esprit bridge that spans the Ardour River and is decorated with lots of different flags.

-From the bridge you could continue straight a for a while and then turn left towards the Cathedral (you’ll see the 2 steeples sticking out over the rest of the city).
+From the bridge you could continue straight a for a while and then turn left towards the cathedral (you’ll see the 2 steeples sticking out over the rest of the city).
 Sainte-Marie Cathedral is free to visit, like most churches in France.
 It was constructed in about the 12th century but the towers were only completed in the 19th century.
 It’s definitely worth a visit, especially to see the cloisters.

 On to the food!
 Jambon du Bayonne is well known throughout France as the best ham ever.
 Perhaps that’s just proudly nationalistic (I confess, I am a Francophile), but you should definitely give it taste.
 I’ll let you in on a secret though: You’ll find the ham all over supermarkets in France so you don’t need to travel to Bayonne just to get it.